 We specialize in picture framing art on paper such as prints and posters.
 We make picture frames in many sizes, shapes and colours.
 For picture framing prices, use our Prices Estimator.
 Below are some past and recent Customers' works.
-For help with orders, please visit our Store Help and FAQS page, or our use Contact page.
+For help with orders, please visit our Store Help and FAQS page, or use our Contact page.

 This style of timber moulding (frame) has very much come into the fore during these last few years.
 It has a modern, natural, industrial look much favoured by avant-garde, interior decorators.
 This native, australian-made moulding comes in a variety of sizes, is quite variable in shades, tints and colours.
 Quite often a moulding stick will reveal knots and resin streaks thus adding a natural character and beauty to this beautiful, natural material harvested from sustainable forests in Australia.